-This year, we are sharing stories from members of staff from different teams within our organisation.
-We want to highlight the vital work of all teams across the Trust, from estates and administrative teams to community services and ward staff, and to hear about their personal stories of working for Devon Partnership NHS Trust.
+This year, we are sharing stories from members of staff from different teams.
+We want to highlight the vital work of all teams across our organisation, from estates and administrative teams to community services and ward staff, and to hear about their personal stories of working for Devon Partnership NHS Trust.

 Can you tell us a little about your training and experience?

 Following my degree in Film Studies, I made the most of that by diving straight into a career in the public sector (alongside a side-line as a film journalist), working for many years both at Camden Council and Bristol City Council, latterly in social care Project Management.
 I was involved in a few projects relating to dementia, including developing a Dementia Quality Mark for Care Homes, so I was excited to see the opportunity arise for a Business Manager in the new Bristol Dementia Wellbeing Service back in 2015.
 I was even more thrilled – and a little nervous – to be offered this post and joined in July 2015, a few months after the service had ‘gone live’.

 What does your role entail and what does a typical day in your working life look like?

 My role has grown and developed with the service and it is about as varied as I can imagine – primarily being a link role for Bristol to the various centralised functions in Devon Partnership Trust.
 Alongside responsibility for the delivery of the service against our contract and other sub-contracted services, my role encompasses our estates, finances, communications, IT & telephones and being our Equality, Diversity & Inclusion lead.
 I also line manage Shaun, our Assistant Research Practitioner and Lorraine, who supports the day-to-day management of our sites.